yoterel/iCatcher/README.md

 ## Using conda

-We recommend installing [Miniconda](https://docs.conda.io/en/latest/miniconda.html) for this, but you can also [Install Anaconda](https://www.anaconda.com/products/individual/get-started) if needed, then create a virtual environment using the environment.yml file in this repository:
+We recommend installing [Miniconda](https://docs.conda.io/en/latest/miniconda.html) for this, but you can also [Install Anaconda](https://www.anaconda.com/products/individual/get-started) if needed, then create an environment using the environment.yml file in this repository:

 `conda env create -n env -f environment.yml`